Rolling Acres Mall: 1975–1981: Grand opening and early operations

-1980s – early 1990s
+1980searly 1990s

 The opening of Montgomery Ward at the mall had resulted in that chain converting its existing Akron-area store at Akron Square Plaza into an outlet store which sold damaged, returned, or overstocked items from other stores.
 By 1980, the chain had decided to convert all of its eastern Ohio stores, including both Akron locations, to its discount division Jefferson Ward.
 Under this format, the stores were to include a greater emphasis on self-service shopping, with cash registers located solely at the exits instead of in each department.
 Montgomery Ward reversed this decision a year later as part of a plan to reassess the chain's profitability.
 Both stores were closed in early 1986 and the Rolling Acres Mall store was sold to Higbee's, which opened later the same year.
 The store was the twelfth in the Higbee's chain, and the first new store in over four years.
 After the store opened, mall management began attracting more fashion-oriented tenants to the mall, including Lane Bryant, Lerner New York, and Limited Express (all then under the same ownership as existing mall tenant The Limited), along with Caren Charles and Petite Sophisticate, two clothing chains then owned by the United States Shoe Corporation.
 In addition to these, the mall underwent a thorough renovation that replaced its existing earth-toned decor with blue and purple tones, while also undergoing a relandscaping of the exterior.
 This was followed in 1989 by the acquisition and renaming of the O'Neil's stores to May Company Ohio.

 In a cost-cutting measure, Rolling Acres Mall stopped using off-duty police officers and instead relied on cheaper security guards, starting in 1991.
 During a showing of the film New Jack City, two movie patrons got into a fight outside of the cinema.
 A panicked crowd ran through the mall after patrons mistook the sound of a metal sign falling over for the sound of a gunshot.